-Our board of directors held a total of four meetings and acted by unanimous written consent two times during 2011.
-No director attended fewer than 75% of the total number of board meetings and the total number of committee meetings of the board on which he served (during the periods that he served).
+Our board of directors held a total of five meetings and acted by unanimous written consent two times during 2012.
+No director attended fewer than 75% of the total number of board meetings and the total number of committee meetings of the board on which he served (during the periods that he served), with the exceptions of Mr. Hanish who attended 67% (2 of 3) of such meetings and Dr. Hood who also attended 67% (8 of 12) of such meetings.
 We encourage, but do not require, our board members to attend our annual meetings of shareholders.
-Four directors attended our 2011 Annual Meeting.
+Three directors attended our 2012 Annual Meeting.